smaranjitghose/doc2pen/README.md

 # Doc2Pen

-<p align="center">Don't you find it boring and real burdensome task when it comes to finish the assignments???? and THAT TOO BY WRITING THEM IN A PIECE OF PAPER?!?!?!
+<p align="center">Don't you find it extremley boring and really burdensome when it comes to finishing your assignments???? and THAT TOO BY WRITING THEM ON A PIECE OF PAPER?!?!?!
 OH DEAR LORD.😩😵</p>
 <p align="center"><img width=32% src="https://media.giphy.com/media/11BQtvA7R4qBk4/source.gif">
 <img width=20% src="https://media.giphy.com/media/2UIcmK4pn7rYNLRboG/giphy.gif"></p>

-<p align="center"><b>The truth is your assignments can be completed must faster by typing rather than writing,isn't it?😏🤓</b></p>
+<p align="center"><b>The truth is that your assignments can be completed must faster by simply just typing it rather than writing it down,isn't it?😏🤓</b></p>
 <p align="center"><img width=30% src="https://media.giphy.com/media/N57KpqDb0tlWE/giphy.gif">
 <img width=22% src="https://media.giphy.com/media/11BbGyhVmk4iLS/giphy.gif">
 </p>
 <br>

 <p align="center">Just imagine</p>
-<p align="center">How cool it would be if your typed documents could be converted in handwritten documents!!!🤯😱</p>
+<p align="center">How cool would it be if your typed documents could be converted to handwritten documents!!!🤯😱</p>
-<p align="center"> And here we are .....</p>
+<p align="center"> So here we are .....</p>
 <p align="center"><img width=30% src="https://media.giphy.com/media/UT5KSLhKwItfq6Yv6q/giphy.gif"></p>

 ## About 🤔💭:
-Doc2pen is an Open Source Software that converts your Typed Docs into Handwritten Docs.
+Doc2pen is an Open Source Software that converts your Typed Documents into Handwritten ones.

 ## Features✨✨ :

-- You can change the colour of ink.
+- You can choose from a variety of color inks.
-- Variety of Page styles to choose from.
+- Various Page styles to choose from.
 - Wide variety of options to customize the fonts as your handwriting.
 - You can even adjust the margins and line spacings.
 - Download/Export in .pdf, .jpeg, .jpg, .png format